hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 >
 > The `npx @11ty/eleventy` command takes the information in each folder’s index.html file and uses it to build the main site’s page with a list of separate image folders, a Mirador 3 Viewer page for each folder, a manifest.json file for each folder, and thumbnails of each image.
 For reference, you can find the 'compiled' site in the `/src/_site/` folder.

-To view your site locally, change the `/src/_data/siteURL.json` file to “http://localhost:8080”.
+<br>To view your site locally, change the `/src/_data/siteURL.json` file to “http://localhost:8080”.
 Then use the `npx @11ty/eleventy --serve` command.
 The “-- serve” asks 11ty to also create a webserver in memory so you can see your application.

 ![11ty serve terminal](/src/docs/11ty-serve-terminal.png "11ty serve terminal")

-And here is the application.
+<br>And here is the application.

 ![11ty serve browser](/src/docs/11ty-serve-browser.png "11ty serve browser")